Lyniat/platformer-physics/README.md

 - Tileset ["Adve"](https://egordorichev.itch.io/adve) by [egordorichev](https://egordorichev.itch.io) released under [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/)
 - code by Laurin Muth aka. lyniat released under [MIT License](/LICENSE)
 - Panda sprite by [Lea Muth](https://github.com/WauWauGirly)

+# Appendix
+Something you always have to remember: Bad physics and controls ruin every platformer, but having good ones does not automatically mean you have a good game.
+Games are more than just good code.
+See [Celeste](http://www.celestegame.com) as an example.
+Of course, physics and controls feel fantastic in this game but it offers a lot more.
+Great detailed art, a brilliant soundtrack and also a profound story.
+This library tries to help you getting the basic gameplay done but to achieve a great game, a lot still relies on you.